Battery-Powered or Hybrid Cars and Hydrogen-Powered Vehicles

 There is so much political insistence on battery-powered vehicles and hybrids and future hydrogen-powered vehicles, that leaders have chosen to intentionally mislead the public!
 It might not be actually illegal to ignore negative aspects of products that are sold, but it certainly seems unethical!

-Watch the TV commercials for the future Chevy Volt car.
-They brag that it will be able to go 40 miles before ever needing its included gasoline engine to start up to recharge the batteries.
-They ONLY talk about starting out with FULLY CHARGED batteries, and discharging them to provide the power to move the vehicle that 40 miles.
-They NEVER mention the necessary fact that EXTERNAL power has to be provided from somewhere to re-charge the batteries!
-In fact, in interviews, the Executives of General Motors show amazing attitudes and apparent lack of knowledge regarding the central subjects!
-It was NOT an Engineer that dreamed up the Volt, but an Executive with NO expertise in the needed areas!
-He simply THOUGHT that since most drivers drive less than 40 miles in each round trip, he THOUGHT it would be a great idea to create a vehicle that could go 40 miles without needing any fuel!
-His interviews seem to sound like he believes in the Tooth Fairy to re-charge those batteries, and that the ONLY thing GM needs to still do is to improve the performance of the batteries!
-The GM executives even describe their advanced battery packs as having 16 kilowatts of capacity.
-Apparently, no GM Engineer ever told them that CAPACITY (or energy) can only be described in kiloWatt-HOURS, which is a unit of energy.
-To describe ANY battery as having a CAPACITY of 16 kiloWatts is simply meaningless and a statement that shows ignorance of basic facts.
-(For their information, KiloWatts describes POWER, which is the RATE at which electricity or other energy can be put into or taken out of a battery!)
-These are "facts" upon which GM is intending to base the entire survival of their company!
+Watch the TV commercials for the Chevy Volt electric car.
+They bragged that it would be able to go 40 miles (later reduced to 30 miles because they found they can't provide the 40) before ever needing its included gasoline engine to start up to recharge the batteries.
+They only ever talk about starting out with fully charged batteries, and about discharging them to provide the power to move the vehicle that 40 (30) miles.
+They never mention the necessary fact that external power has to be provided from somewhere to re-charge the batteries!
+In fact, in interviews, the Executives of General Motors showed amazing attitudes and apparent lack of knowledge regarding the central subjects!
+It was not an Engineer that dreamed up the Volt, but an Executive with no expertise in the needed areas!
+He simply thought that since most drivers drive less than 40 miles in each round trip, he thought it would be a great idea to create a vehicle that could go 40 miles without needing any fuel!
+His interviews seemed to sound like he believed in the Tooth Fairy to re-charge those batteries, and that the only thing GM needed to still do was to improve the performance of the batteries!
+The GM top executive even described their advanced battery packs as having 16 kiloWatts of capacity.
+Apparently, no GM Engineer ever told him that capacity (or energy) can only be described in kiloWatt-hours, which is a unit of energy.
+To describe any battery as having a capacity of 16 kiloWatts is simply meaningless and a statement that shows ignorance of basic facts.
+(For their information, KiloWatts describes power, which is the rate at which electricity or other energy can be put into or taken out of a battery or used!)
+These are "facts" upon which GM is intending to base the entire survival of their company???
 Wow!

 There is another important fact that is always presented in a very misleading way!

 We might also briefly look at some very basic Engineering involved (for which we provide the equations and calculations both late in this page and in the one on Physics of the Automotive Engine).
 Unless you have an 80-mph tailwind, when you travel down a highway, you must push air out of the way, which is called Aerodynamic Drag.
 It is dependent on the shape and size of the vehicle and also the speed, and at 60 mph, it is rare that it is below 100 pounds of drag force.
-(My Corvettes have around 117 pounds).
-There is also tire drag, which is partly due to friction with the road but more due to the flexing of the sidewalls of the tires each time they rotates.
+(My aerodynamic Corvettes have around 117 pounds Air Drag at 60 mph).
+There is also Tire Drag, which is partly due to friction with the road but more due to the flexing of the sidewalls of the tires each time they rotate.
 This is difficult to get below about 30 pounds for a normal car.
-(My Corvettes have around 48 pounds.)
+(My Corvettes have around 48 pounds Tire Drag at 60 mph.)

-So at the very best we can expect, an economy-sized vehicle is likely to have a total drag of around 100 + 30 or 130 pounds (Corvette = 165 pounds) .
-This number gets multiplied by the speed (in feet per second, here 88) to get 11,440 ft-lb/second (Corvette = 14,520 ft-lb/sec) .
-One horsepower is 550 ft-lb/second, so this is 20.8 horsepower (Corvette = 26.4 hp) of ACTUAL power used to move the vehicle.
-A horsepower is equal to 746 Watts, so can say that 15,500 Watts of power (Corvette = 19,700 Watts) MUST be used to move that vehicle at that 60 mph speed.
+So at the very best we can expect, an economy-sized vehicle is likely to have a total drag of around 100 + 30 or 130 pounds (Corvette = 117 + 48 = 165 pounds) Total Drag.
+This number gets multiplied by the speed (in feet per second, here 88) to get 11,440 ft-lb/second (Corvette = 14,520 ft-lb/sec).
+One horsepower is 550 ft-lb/second, so this is 20.8 horsepower (Corvette = 26.4 hp) of ACTUAL power used to move the vehicle (at 60 mph).
+A horsepower is equal to 746 Watts, so we can say that 15,500 Watts of power (Corvette = 19,700 Watts) must be used to actually move that vehicle at that 60 mph speed.
 To travel 40 miles at 60 mph on an Interstate Highway, that requires 2/3 hour.
-Therefore, the economy-sized vehicle would USE UP 2/3 hr * 15,500 Watts or 10.3 kWh of energy (Corvette = 13.1 kWh) for that trip.
+Therefore, the economy-sized vehicle would use up 2/3 hr * 15,500 Watts or 10.3 kWh of energy (Corvette = 13.1 kWh) for that 40-mile trip.
 When anyone tells you that they can get highway speeds with virtually no power usage, you can see such claims simply defy the laws of nature and science!
-(These numbers are ACTUAL REQUIRED USAGE, and since all mechanical and electrical devices have losses, the actual energy needed from batteries is necessarily higher.
-You can see that IF that GM Exec had properly described the 16 kWh energy storage capacity of the proposed Volt battery pack, it would be about right for a COMPACT car.
-It would NOT be enough for even a very aerodynamic larger car like a Corvette, which would require around 20 kWh of battery storage for that CONSTANT-SPEED 40 mile trip at 60 mph!)
+(These numbers are actual required usage, and since all mechanical and electrical devices have losses, the actual energy needed from batteries is necessarily higher.
+You can see that if that GM Exec had properly described the 16 kWh energy storage capacity of the proposed Volt battery pack, it would be about right for a compact car.
+It would not be enough for even a very aerodynamic larger car like a Corvette, which would require around 20 kWh of battery storage for that constant-speed 40-mile trip at 60 mph!)

-You will certainly notice that virtually all demos of electric vehicles are done at SLOW SPEED.
+You will certainly notice that virtually all demos of electric vehicles are done at slow speed.
 You now know why!
-At half the speed (30 mph) the Aerodynamic Drag is only 1/4 as much, and it is then only necessary to provide far less electricity to make it perform as Reporters are expecting to see.
+At half the speed (30 mph) the Aerodynamic Drag is only 1/4 as much (25 lb Air Drag) plus the Tire Drag (still 30 lb) or 55 lb Total Drag, which is about 40% of the Total Drag at 60 mph, and it is then only necessary to provide far less electricity to make it perform as Reporters are expecting to see.
 Makes for very impressive demonstrations, but they are therefore somewhat deceptive in the process.

-Oh, if GM is ever able to actually produce the Volt, and if they decided to be even more deceptive, there IS a way to LEGALLY CLAIM a spectacular range!
+Oh, if GM is ever able to actually mass-produce the Volt, and if they decided to be even more deceptive, there is a way to legally claim a spectacular range!
 If they charged a Volt's batteries to contain their 16 kWh, and take that vehicle out to one of their Test Tracks, and have an Independent Observer Certify what is done, they could drive that Volt at 3 mph!
 Why?
-At 3 mph, the Aerodynamic Drag is only 1/400 of the 60 mph drag we just calculated above, or 0.25 pound!
-Tire Drag turns out to be the greatest loss at really low speeds, but if the tires are filled to 90 PSI pressure, even that can be reduced to maybe 1 pound, so the total Vehicle Drag would be 1.25 pounds!
+At 3 mph, the Aerodynamic Drag is only 1/400 of the 60 mph drag we just calculated above, (proportional to the square of the velocity) or 0.25 pound!
+Tire Drag turns out to be the greatest loss at really low speeds, but if the tires are filled to 90 PSI pressure, even that can be reduced to maybe 1 pound, so the Total Vehicle Drag would be 1.25 pounds!
 As before, we multiply this by the velocity (4.5 ft/sec) to get 5.6 ft-lb/sec, which is around 0.01 horsepower, or 7.6 Watts!
 The vehicle could drive for 2100 hours before discharging the 16 kWh of the batteries!
 (That is around three continuous months of driving at 3 mph!)
-The Volt therefore would be able to travel 2100 hr * 3 mph or 6300 miles on one charge of the batteries!
+The Volt therefore might be able to travel 2100 hr * 3 mph or 6300 miles on one charge of the batteries!
 Do you see how incredibly deceptive such a claim would be, even though it could be Certified by an Independent Observer?
-As long as they never bothered to mention that they did the test at 3 mph, the claim would LOOK spectacular!
-And not even a lie!
-Unfortunately, many manufacturers of energy-related products do such sorts of things, which makes their solar or wind device or vehicle appear to be a spectacular achievement, and they cannot even be sued for false advertising.
-It IS DECEPTIVE advertising, but that is allowed in modern society!
+As long as they never bothered to mention that they did the test at 3 mph, the claim would look spectacular!
+And not even be a lie!
+Unfortunately, many manufacturers of energy-related products do such sorts of things, which makes their solar or wind devices or vehicles appear to be spectacular achievements, and they cannot even be sued for false advertising.
+It IS deceptive advertising, but that is allowed in modern society!

 It is as though people believe that just because this is a complicated sequence, that somehow EXTRA ENERGY IS SOMEHOW MAGICALLY CREATED!
 No, it isn't!
 Newton and Joule would clearly be disappointed that so many people seem to actually think that they can get and use up MORE energy than was originally in the gasoline!